 Falling can be a sign of deeper health issues, or issues with the facility the elderly individual is living in.
 Negligence can create a rapid decline in a nursing home resident’s health, and further injury can cause depression and isolation for the individual.

 If you or a loved one experienced a fall in a nursing home because of a caretaker’s negligence, you may be entitled to compensation based on the pain and suffering you experienced as a result of the injuries.
 The law offices of Jonathan Perkins Injury Lawyers believe that the elderly need to be defended and advocated for, which is why we fight for the rights of our clients with compassion and confidence.

 We will always seek the MAXIMUM amount of compensation due to the victims of nursing home abuse and their families.

 Older people with chronic conditions are given to fall for a number of reasons.
-In addition the physiological factors, abuse or neglect of the elderly individual can have a severe impact on their health and overall wellbeing, which will increase their chances of nursing home slip-and-falls.
+In addition to the physiological factors, abuse or neglect of the elderly individual can have a severe impact on their health and overall well-being, which will increase their chances of nursing home slip-and-falls.

 Some of the most common causes of falls in nursing homes include:

 - Gait problems